Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning

-In this subsection, based on the pricing models, we propose the rules of allocating instances to jobs.
-These rules define when the resource allocation to jobs is done and updated and how various instances and especially spot instances are utilized by jobs at every allocation update.
+The pricing models define the rules of allocating instances to jobs and also the operational space of a user, i.e., (a) when the allocation to a job is done and updated, and, (b) how various instances are utilized by a job at every allocation update.

-We first consider the allocation of on-demand and spot instances alone.
-Each job $j$ is allocated instances to complete $z_{j}$ workload by the deadline.
-To meet the deadline, we assume that (\textbf{\rmnum{1}}) {\em whenever a job $j$ arrives at $a_{j}$, the allocation of spot and on-demand instances to it is done immediately}.
-The follow rules are proposed for the case where there is the flexibility for $j$ to utilize spot instances.